Aliases for PRKCZ Gene

 GeneCards Summary for PRKCZ Gene

 PRKCZ (Protein Kinase C Zeta) is a Protein Coding gene.
-Diseases associated with PRKCZ include myofibrillar myopathy and chromosome 1p36 deletion syndrome.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Diseases associated with PRKCZ include Chromosome 1P36 Deletion Syndrome.
+Among its related pathways are p70S6K Signaling and MAPK Signaling: Oxidative Stress Pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is PRKCB.
+An important paralog of this gene is PRKCI.

 UniProtKB/Swiss-Prot Summary for PRKCZ Gene